-Includes curriculum unit + CD-ROM + 3 Books + Animation cards
+Includes curriculum unit + CD-ROM + 3 Books + Story cards

 Immigration to the United States: Activities for Elementary School Classrooms is comprised of six lessons for grades kindergarten through five.
 The primary grade lessons focus on concepts such as “why people move” and the immigrant experience in the United States, while the upper elementary lessons address the more complex issues of push and pull factors of group migration, the impact of immigration, and immigration law within the United States.
 The lessons address specific social studies and language arts standards and incorporate literature, original artwork, primary sources, debate, critical thinking, persuasive writing, and more.

 The Kindergarten lesson introduces students to the experience of moving to new places, and the different modes of transportation that people use to move and travel around the world.
 Students compare and contrast transportation methods of the past and present, and explore the connections between terrain and transportation.

 The Grade One lesson introduces the concept of why people move and explores the results of their moves.
 Students examine the reasons people move through guided discussions, interdisciplinary art, reading and writing activities, cooperative groups, and family interviews.